Avocarrot/hiring/product-manager/assignment.md

 - methodology used to run the team
 - tools that you'll be using for project management
 - metrics that you'll use to track the team's efficiency

+You are free to make any choice you want but please give us the reasoning behind your choices.

 ## Task 4